 Easy Hot and sour shrimp soup with a lot of liveliness of flavor, crisp and refreshing to start a meal or as a side dish on its own.

 Three limes in shrimp soup?
 This is about using kaffir lime leaf, lime juice, and lime zest.
 Kaffir lime leaf is responsible for the distinctive lemon/lime/mandarin aroma and flavour that is very precious in Asian cuisine, especially in Thai or Indonesian cooking.
 These leaves became a part of any Asian recipes that I make at home.
 From salad, soup, curries, stir-fries, marinades, and dessert.
-The leaves have that perfume that is sometimes mysterious but clearly an identity of its own.
+The leaves have that perfume that is sometimes mysterious but clearly has an identity of its own.
 So when you spot a fresh kaffir lime leaf in the produce section when you're out grocery shopping, pick some.

 How to store kaffir lime leaf?